gryphonshafer/Quizzing-Rule-Book/content/governance/not_bylaws.md

 ## Scope

-This policy provides a collaborative framework for the development and governance of Alliance Bible quizzing.
+This policy provides a collaborative framework for the development and governance of *Christian and Missionary Alliance* (CMA) *Bible Quizzing* (BQ).
 It is intended to suggest a means by which quizzing and quizzing events can be promoted and coordinated.
 The policy assigns matters of program, policy and procedure to a leadership team.
-Responsibilities for logistical support remain with the LIFE Office for the Alliance.
+Responsibilities for logistical support remain with the LIFE office for the CMA.

-## C&MA Quizzing Leadership Team (CQLT)
+## CMA Quizzing Leadership Team (CQLT)

-A C&MA leadership team will give oversight to quizzing and coordinate policies and procedures in both Canada and the U.S. as follows:
+A CMA leadership team will give oversight to quizzing and coordinate policies and procedures in both Canada and the U.S. as follows:

 ### Responsibilities

 The CQLT will promote, coordinate, and provide general oversight for Alliance Bible Quizzing including but not limited to:

 - Finding ways that quizzing can support and integrate into local church, district and national ministries
-- Promoting and growing quizzing in districts in Canada and the U.S.
+- Promoting and growing quizzing in districts in Canada and the United States
 - Developing and maintaining uniform policies, including choice of translation
 - Facilitating the provision of resources to strengthen quizzing (including coordinating question writing, editing, distributing the same)
 - Developing and managing an annual program budget
 - Planning and giving oversight to the International Quizzing Competition
-- Facilitating communications among quizzing leadership.
+- Facilitating communications among quizzing leadership
 - Maintaining records and databases as necessary
 - To establish task groups as necessary